How to Auto-Index Documents Arriving via FTP

 Add a Loop over the file list.
 Inside it, run a Connector step against your tracking store - for example mongodb find-documents with { "fileKey": "{{ file.name }}-{{ file.modifiedAt }}" }.
 Using both name and modified-at as the key means an updated version of a file will re-index automatically.
 Follow with a Condition that continues only when no record is found.

-For each new file, call the ftp connector's download-file tool to pull the bytes into the workflow.
-Then branch by extension with a Condition:
+For each new file, add a Connector node on the ftp connector with the download-file tool to pull the bytes into the workflow.
+The result exposes the file content as base64, ready to hand to the Knowledge node.
+Optionally branch by extension with a Condition:

 - PDF - call pdf

-get-infofirst to confirm it's a valid document and capture page count, then pdfextract-textfor the body. - CSV - call csv
+get-infofirst to confirm it is a valid document and capture the page count for logging. - CSV - call csv

-validatefollowed by jsonprettifyso the embedded version is human-readable. - Other - skip with a logged warning rather than failing the run.
+validateso a malformed file is skipped instead of breaking the run. - Other - route unsupported extensions to the skip path with a logged warning rather than failing the run.

 Step 5: Embed into the Knowledge Collection